ekhadley/puzzle/README.md

 in the past: once you make one incorrect placement, you are forced to make worse and worse ones over time.
 Using this, one could imagine a cost function that evaluates how the average loss has been changing over time, and formulate a line of best fit or some other function to factor in if the state has been steadily declining in quality.
 But the assumption of linearity works just fine.

+# Results
+  All in all, this code mostly acheives what I expected of it at the start.
+If we are grading this in terms of usability, I would say the results are poor.
+The biggest bottleneck by far, is that you need to take a picture of every piece individually.
+This step took me around 3 hours for my 18x18 puzzle. not the funnest time of my life.
+The obvious solution would be to capture many pieces in a single image.
+This could potentially require quite a change of the image processing stage.
+Taking more images at a time means some pieces in the image could be at very different positions relative to the camera, adding already to the perspective distortions which I think are present.
+There is already some code in place for correcting these distortions, but I was unable to see much difference in the results.
+(I think this is becuase the issue I was trying to solve was somewhere else, I later figured out, so maybe I should try again?
+But it works anyways so its not on the immediate agenda).
+After loading in all my images, thought, the process was pretty seemless.
+A familiarized person could put in images and get solving in under an hour, including manual data correction.
+The main problem with this is that there are just so many hand tuned parameters for a dataset.
+At least 8 in the corner detection alone, and it's still not enough.
+5 or so more in the side type identification, and maybe you couldn't even use this pipeline if you have highly irregular pieces, those without 4 corners, for example.
+So you can;t just throw anything in here and expect it to work.
+You could probably get it to that point though if you really wanted to.
+But computer vision was not the focus of this project, whihc is why mine is mediocre.
+The solving is what drew me in, and it